STEAM Summer Camp

 Health Director: Adam Montes – tenure w/ Future Stars – 5 years

-Adam has been a certified athletic trainer at Center Moriches High School for 5 years where he evaluates, treats, and rehabilitates student athletes.
-Identical to his objective with Future Stars, he strives to maintain safety and overall well-being of the athletes to ensure participation in their respective sport.
+Adam has been a certified athletic trainer at Center Moriches High School for 5 years where he evaluates, treats, and rehabilitates student-athletes.
+Identical to his objective with Future Stars, he strives to maintain the safety and overall well-being of the athletes to ensure participation in their respective sports.

-He is also a paraprofessional at Clayton Huey Elementary School in which he works 1-1 with a student to ensure they are able to receive their necessary needs academically.
+He is also a paraprofessional at Clayton Huey Elementary School where he works 1-1 with a student to ensure they are able to meet their necessary needs academically.

 Adam received his bachelor’s degree in Athletic Training in 2016 and passed his certification exam the same year.
 He is also CPR/First Aid/RTE/AED certified.